Copyright © 2006-2010 Davor Ocelic

 klist: No credentials cache found (ticket cache FILE:/tmp/krb5cc_0)

 Let's use kinit now to obtain the ticket, and then re-inspect the ticket cache.
-If the command seemingly "hangs" and does nothing, wait a few seconds — DNS misconfiguration may cause a delay.
+If the command seemingly "hangs" and does nothing, wait a few seconds — DNS misconfiguration may be causing a delay.

 If you remember the story from the beginning, you will recognize the